Mary's Blood: 2009–2017: Formation and major label debut

-Mary's Blood performed their first international show in Houston, Texas at Anime Matsuri 2013.
+Mary's Blood performed their first international show in Houston, Texas at Anime Matsuri in March 2013.
 Their third EP, Azure, was released on July 10, 2013 and reached number 17 on the Oricon indies chart.
 The band signed with major record label Nippon Columbia and released their first album Countdown to Evolution on August 20, 2014.
 Its song "Marionette" was the ending theme of the TV Kanagawa show Mutoma.
 Readers of heavy metal magazine Burrn! voted Mary's Blood second place in its best newcomer category, "Marionette" seventh in the music category, and Countdown to Evolution 15th in the album category.
-The band also sold out their first solo tour, Tour Act 1: Countdown to Evolution.
+Despite being on a major label, touring is organized by a band's management agency and Mary's Blood did not have one, so Mari continued to be in charge of booking gigs and their finances.
+The band sold out their first solo tour, Tour Act 1: Countdown to Evolution.
 They were the opening act for Marty Friedman on September 25, 2014, and for Secret Sphere and Ego Fall on January 12, 2015.
 Mary's Blood performed at 2015's Naon no Yaon festival, a rock festival held by Show-Ya that features only female bands.
 They also opened for DragonForce in Hong Kong on August 30, 2015.
 The band switched labels to Victor Entertainment, released their second album Bloody Palace on October 7, and began the Invasion of Queen tour on October 17, 2015.

 Mary's Blood hosted the Grand Cross Tour 2016, where they performed with a different act at each concert.
 On April 16 they played with thrash metal band Outrage, singer Nanase Aikawa joined them the following day, and Show-Ya frontwoman Keiko Terada performed with them on May 3.
 They released their third album Fate on October 26, 2016.
 It features collaborations with Seikima-II guitarist Luke Takamura, Show-Ya guitarist Miki "Sun-go" Igarashi, Kuroyume bassist Hitoki, and producer Yuyoyuppe.
-The band supported it with the Change the Fate tour that began on October 28, and ended on January 22, 2017 with Sun-go and Hitoki as guests.
+According to Saki, Fate remains the band's best-selling album.
+They supported it with the Change the Fate tour that began on October 28, and ended on January 22, 2017, with Sun-go and Hitoki as guests.
+Before the album's release, Mary's Blood had signed a management deal with Masterworks Corporation, which made touring larger venues easier.
 British record label JPU Records released Bloody Palace and Fate in Europe on August 18, 2017, while Fate (August 29, 2017) and Bloody Palace (October 17, 2017) were released in North America by Sliptrick Records.